tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### My widgets don't get updated (unless I open the app).

 The widgets get updated every 15-30 minutes.
 If this does not happen at all or only happens when you open the app, then you likely have a device that prefers battery life over proper functionality.
 Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
-See [this page](https://dontkillmyapp.com/) to ckeck if you own such a device and what you can do.
+See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.

 ### How often does the app update the weather forecast?